-By the end of the first week we established internal processes, and the second week a project plan to meet the Board's baseline requirements and milestones, we spent the next 5 months working in tight sprints (Agile) in which I led the DC technical and product teams in quickly defining each subsystem, fleshing out requirements and scope of each sprint, monitoring progress, and implementing a few global design patterns.
-We met milestones with consciously sacrificing usefulness and usability.
+By the end of the first week we established internal processes, and in the second week a project plan to meet the Board's baseline requirements and milestones.
+We spent the next 5 months working in tight sprints (Agile) in which I led the DC technical and product teams in quickly defining each subsystem, fleshing out requirements and scope of each sprint, monitoring progress, and implementing a few global design patterns.
+We met milestones - Consciously sacrificing usefulness and usability.
 I did manage to implement some consistent design patterns and nail down the business objective and user value for each subsystem.
 After that, I led the team in focusing on defining a competitive baseline release that would be useful and usable, yet innovative.

 The challenge was to establish a baseline product for release that will engage users and teach them about the broad offering and how to can enhance their life, while facilitating their investment in Kadoo to ensure they become active members who contribute and increase the Kadoo community.
 We were given 6 weeks.

 I knew to accomplish what we needed to accomplish would require a unified vision of what needed to be built, and how it would be used, to ensure a cohesive effort as we concurrently on facets that should be worked on sequentially.

 I established a consistent vision of Kadoo and for each of its 18 subsystems to ensure a cohesive experience for users and an efficient effort.

 > Baseline Usability Testing with User Profile Surveys to understand the current state and learn a bit more about the users and how they relate to the product (qualitative data)